ConPaaS-team/conpaas/docs/installation.rst

 #.
 Choose a VM image customized for hosting the services, or create a
    new one.
 Details on how to do this vary depending on the choice of cloud where ConPaaS will run.
-Instructions on how to find or create a ConPaaS image suitable to run on Amazon EC2 can be found in :ref:`conpaas-on-ec2`.
-   The section :ref:`conpaas-on-openstack` describes how to create a ConPaaS image for OpenStack and section :ref:`conpaas-on-opennebula` describes how to create an image for OpenNebula.
+Instructions on how to configure ConPaaS with Amazon EC2 can be found in :ref:`conpaas-on-ec2`.
+The section :ref:`conpaas-on-openstack` describes how to configure ConPaaS to work with an OpenStack cloud and section :ref:`conpaas-on-opennebula` describes the configurations needed for an OpenNebula cloud.

 #.
 Install and configure **cpsdirector** as explained in
    :ref:`director-installation`.
 All system configuration takes place in the